Meet the Parents movies in order

 USER SCORE -

-Just when you think it can't get worse for Greg, along comes the sequel: Meet the Fockers.
-This time, we're headed to Miami to meet the other side of the family.
-The Fockers are everything the Byrnes are not: loud, hippie-esque, open about everything, and played by none other than Dustin Hoffman and Barbra Streisand as Bernie and Roz Focker.
-This is where the Focker family chaos truly unfolds.
+Just when you think it can't get any worse for Greg, along comes the sequel: Meet the Fockers.
+This time, we're heading to Miami to meet the rest of the family.
+The Fockers are everything the Byrnes are not: loud, hippie-esque, open about everything, and played by Dustin Hoffman and Barbra Streisand as Bernie and Roz Focker.
+This is where the Focker family chaos really kicks into high gear.
+The clash between the uptight Jack and the free-spirited Fockers results in brilliant scenes, from salsa-dancing parents to childish humiliations with a truth circle twist.
+Greg's still doing his best to keep everyone happy.
+Spoiler alert: things don't go as planned.